icgc-dcc/dcc-etl/dcc-etl-exporter/README.md

 HBase should be configured with all regionservers to have 8GB of RAM.

+Also, set the following parameters to the specified value:
+	hbase.regionserver.handler.count: 50
+	hbase.hregion.max.filesize: 1GB
+	hbase.hregion.majorcompaction: 0

 Pig Configurations
 ----
-Since Pig included in CDH has jars that has a version of Guava that conflicts with the one used by the exporter, it is currently built by the exporter developer and uploaded to Artifactory.
-The exporter will bundled Pig in the distribution.
+Since Pig included in CDH has jars that has a version of Guava that conflicts with the one that is used by the exporter, it is currently built by the exporter developer and uploaded to Artifactory.
+The exporter will bundled Pig from the artifactory into the distribution.

 Exporter Configurations
 ----
+Configurations for exporter
 core.py
 setenv.sh

-hbase-site.xml
+Exporter Runtime Environment
+---
+Before to start exporter, please ensure the system has HBase, HDFS, MapReduce and Pig working.
+Please do the dryrun of using the following commands:

+For HBase:
+	hbase shell

+For HDFS:
+	hdfs dfs -ls /

+For Pig:
+	${exporter-home-dir}/pig/bin/pig